programminghistorian/jekyll/_posts/2025-12-19-bulletin-issue-09.md

 Así que mejor dicho: hasta pronto.
 >
 >Jennifer Isasi

 ---
 ## UCL Open Science & Scholarship Awards 2025

-We also take this opportunity to congratulate our colleague Adam Crymble, co-founder and first chair of _Programming Historian_, the winner of a [UCL Open Science & Scholarship Award 2025](https://blogs.ucl.ac.uk/open-access/2025/10/06/open-science-scholarship-award-winners-2025/) in the Open Publishing category.
+We also take this opportunity to congratulate our colleague Adam Crymble, co-founder and first chair of _Programming Historian_, who is the winner of a [UCL Open Science & Scholarship Award 2025](https://blogs.ucl.ac.uk/open-access/2025/10/06/open-science-scholarship-award-winners-2025/) in the Open Publishing category.
 Well done to all the staff and students whose contributions to promoting open scholarship have been recognised by these awards.

 ---
 ## Our Supporters